 Step 5: Confronting ED – Penis Pumps

-- Penis Pumps – If you want immediate relief from your ED, penis pumps are a tried-and-true method for temporary relief.
+- Penis Pumps -For ED treatment, penis pumps are a tried-and-true method for temporary relief.
 The Bathmate penis pump is the most versatile pump on the market, allowing you to use it in or out of the bath or shower.

 Step 6: Confronting ED – Talk to a Doctor